zeropingheroes/lanager/readme.md

 1. [Download and install Composer](http://getcomposer.org/download/)
 2. From a terminal in the directory you wish to install LANager, run `composer create-project zeropingheroes/lanager`
 3. Configure your web server to use `lanager/public/` as the root web directory
+4. Browse to your web server's address and follow the installation page instructions

+## Installation Troubleshooting
-4. Run the following commands in a terminal in the `lanager/` directory:
+If you are unable to access the install page, run the following commands in a terminal in the `lanager/` directory:

 1. `php artisan dump-autoload`
 2. `php artisan migrate --package=zeropingheroes/lanager-core`
 3. `php artisan db:seed --class=LanagerSeeder`
 4. `php artisan asset:publish zeropingheroes/lanager-core`
 5. `php artisan config:publish zeropingheroes/lanager-core`

 ## Vagrant